 Diego Ibarra Sánchez, 1982, Spain

 Diego assumes a very critical stance regarding the use of images in our own society, defining this historical moment as «lobotomized era of “tourism” on the other’s pain»: in his work he endeavors to ensure that photography is no longer merely a window allowing a view on what happens in the world, but becomes a means to raise questions and generate reflections.
-Diego Ibarra Sánchez’ gaze goes beyond the frontline, documenting and showing us all that is left behind after the bombings, the killings and the battles: a humanity that has nothing left beyond its life.
-He strongly believes in documentary photography as a catalyst, shaking consciences and showing the resilience and courage found in forgotten stories, always demonstrating a deep respect toward the story’s protagonist.
+Diego Ibarra Sánchez’ gaze goes beyond the frontline, documenting and showing us all that is left behind after the bombings, the killings and the battles: the humanity that has nothing left beyond its life.
+He strongly believes in documentary photography as a catalyst, shaking consciences and showing the resilience and courage found in forgotten stories, always demonstrating deep respect toward the story’s protagonist.
 He thinks the camera has the potential to create social change; to change people's minds and to change people's hearts".

 In 2006 several grants made it possible for Diego to spend a year in South America to improve his storytelling process.
 Upon returning to Spain he worked for two years for the Catalan newspaper Avui, while still continuing his own photography projects.
 In 2009 Diego decided to move to Pakistan where he developed a strong visual body of work focused on Pakistan.
-At the same time he continued travelling to several other countries including Afghanistan, Bahrain, Libya, Nigeria, and Tanzania.
-He left Pakistan in 2014 and he is currently based in Lebanon while he keeps traveling and working on his projects around Middle East.
+At the same time, he continued traveling to several other countries including Afghanistan, Bahrain, Libya, Nigeria, and Tanzania.
+He left Pakistan in 2014 and he is currently based in Lebanon while he keeps traveling and working on his projects around the Middle East.